Master of Public Health Degree

 - Smaller scholarship awards from external organizations, such as the American Industrial Hygiene Foundations (AIHF), Chevron, and the 3M Corporation

 Admitted EHS students are automatically considered for SPH Scholarships and support from the NIOSH ERC (U.S. citizens and Permanent Residents only).
-Teaching and research assistantships are determined by arrangement with faculty.
-Applications for the smaller scholarships depend on the sources; please inquire with the Graduate Program Coordinator
+Teaching and research assistantships are determined by arrangement with faculty and/or department.
+Applications for the smaller scholarships depend on the sources.

-Typical undergraduate majors among applicants admitted to the EHS MPH in recent years include environmental sciences/studies, public health, industrial hygiene, biology, chemistry, biochemistry and engineering.
+Typical undergraduate majors among applicants admitted to the MPH in recent years include environmental sciences/studies, public health, industrial hygiene, biology, chemistry, biochemistry and engineering.
 However, prospective students with other undergraduate majors are welcome to apply.
 Undergraduate courses in organic chemistry, calculus and physics are recommended.
-A minimum of one undergraduate course in biology and one in chemistry are required to be considered for admission.

-Applicants to the EHPP MPH must have one semester of biology.
+- Applicants to the EHPP MPH must have a minimum of one undergraduate course in biology.

 Applications & Deadlines